MexicanoGuy/MessNode/README.md

 # FullStack Messenger App created by Mex

 So this app is still in development, but who cares.
-Trying to finally finish it(or start it XD).
+Trying to finally finish it.